 Larger Neighbor

-The larger neighbor of a mu-atom is one that is larger.
+A "larger neighbor" of a mu-atom is another mu-atom that is larger (has lower period).
 There are at most two; one in the clockwise direction and one counterclockwise.
-There are aleph-0 smaller neighbors in each direction.
+(By contrast, there are aleph-0 smaller neighbors in each direction).

 If A and B are the larger neighbors of C, then C is the inner neighbor is A and B.